Can you name the Big 5 Personality Traits Used for Pre-Employment Testing?HINT: Remember O-C-E-A-N

 While there are dozens of personality models, one of the most researched and accepted models for hiring is one based on Costa & McCrae’s Big 5.
 This model evaluates how strong [or weak] a person is on five personality traits.
 These traits are often broken down into subscales too, allowing managers to receive even more details before they hire or promote an employee.

-Let’s take a quick look at these Big 5 traits.
+Let’s take a quick look at these Big 5 personality traits.

 An easy way to remember the Big 5 personality traits is by using the acronym OCEAN.